coolwatermelonhaha/shaft-add/README.md

 Part of the **Additionality** universe — eventually expanding with food, farming, and other systems from the *Food Additionality* Minecraft mod.

+## Where to play?

+You can join the game by [clicking here](https://coolwatermelonhaha.github.io/shaft-add/).

 ## Features

 - **Voxel world** generated from procedural noise — biomes, caves, ores